 The Healing at Bethesda

-1Later on there was a Jewish feast (festival), and Jesus went up to Jerusalem.
+1After these things there was a feast of the Jews, and Jesus went up to Jerusalem.

-2Now in Jerusalem, near the Sheep Gate, there is a pool, which is called in Hebrew (Jewish Aramaic) Bethesda, having five porticoes (alcoves, colonnades).
-3In these porticoes lay a great number of people who were sick, blind, lame, withered, [waiting for the stirring of the water; 4for an angel of the Lord went down into the pool at appointed seasons and stirred up the water; the first one to go in after the water was stirred was healed of his disease.]
-5There was a certain man there who had been ill for thirty-eight years.
-6When Jesus noticed him lying there [helpless], knowing that he had been in that condition a long time, He said to him, “Do you want to get well?”
-7The invalid answered, “Sir, I have no one to put me in the pool when the water is stirred up, and while I am coming [to get into it myself], someone else steps down ahead of me.”
-8Jesus said to him, “Get up; pick up your pallet and walk.”
-9Immediately the man was healed and recovered his strength, and picked up his pallet and walked.
+2Now there is in Jerusalem by the sheep gate a pool, which is called in Hebrew Bethesda, having five porticoes.
+3In these lay a multitude of those who were sick, blind, lame, and withered, [waiting for the moving of the waters; 4for an angel of the Lord went down at certain seasons into the pool and stirred up the water; whoever then first, after the stirring up of the water, stepped in was made well from whatever disease with which he was afflicted.]
+5A man was there who had been ill for thirty-eight years.
+6When Jesus saw him lying there, and knew that he had already been a long time in that condition, He *said to him, “Do you wish to get well?”
+7The sick man answered Him, “Sir, I have no man to put me into the pool when the water is stirred up, but while I am coming, another steps down before me.”
+8Jesus *said to him, “Get up, pick up your pallet and walk.”
+9Immediately the man became well, and picked up his pallet and began to walk.

 Jesus’ Equality with God

-18This made the Jews more determined than ever to kill Him, for not only was He breaking the Sabbath [from their viewpoint], but He was also calling God His own Father, making Himself equal with God.
+18For this reason therefore the Jews were seeking all the more to kill Him, because He not only was breaking the Sabbath, but also was calling God His own Father, making Himself equal with God.

-30“I can do nothing on my own initiative or authority.
-Just as I hear, I judge; and My judgment is just (fair, righteous, unbiased), because I do not seek My own will, but only the will of Him who sent Me.
+30“I can do nothing on My own initiative.
+As I hear, I judge; and My judgment is just, because I do not seek My own will, but the will of Him who sent Me.

-33You have sent [an inquiry] to John [the Baptist] and he has testified [as an eyewitness] to the truth.
-34But the testimony I receive is not from man [a merely human witness]; but I say these things so that you may be saved [that is, have eternal life].
-35John was the lamp that kept on burning and shining [to show you the way], and you were willing for a while to rejoice in his light.
+33You have sent to John, and he has testified to the truth.
+34But the testimony which I receive is not from man, but I say these things so that you may be saved.
+35He was the lamp that was burning and was shining and you were willing to rejoice for a while in his light.

-36But the testimony which I have is far greater than the testimony of John; for the works that the Father has given Me to finish—the very same works [that is, the miracles and proofs of My deity] that I am [now] doing—testify about Me, [by providing evidence] that the Father has sent Me.
+36But the testimony which I have is greater than the testimony of John; for the works which the Father has given Me to accomplish—the very works that I do—testify about Me, that the Father has sent Me.

-37And the Father who sent Me has Himself testified about Me.
-You have never heard His voice nor seen His form [His majesty and greatness—what He is like].
-38You do not have His word (Scripture) abiding in you [actually living in your hearts and minds], because you do not believe in Him whom He has sent.
+37And the Father who sent Me, He has testified of Me.
+You have neither heard His voice at any time nor seen His form.
+38You do not have His word abiding in you, for you do not believe Him whom He sent.

-39You search and keep on searching and examining the Scriptures because you think that in them you have eternal life; and yet it is those [very Scriptures] that testify about Me; 40and still you are unwilling to come to Me so that you may have life.
-41I do not receive glory and approval from men; 42but I know you and recognize that you do not have the love of God in yourselves.
-43I have come in My Father’s name and with His power, and you do not receive Me [because your minds are closed]; but if another comes in his own name and with no authority or power except his own, you will receive him and give your approval to an imposter.
-44How can you believe [in Me], when you [seek and] receive glory and approval from one another, and yet you do not seek the glory and approval which comes from the one and only God?
-45Do not think that I [am the One who] will accuse you before the Father.
-There [already] is one who accuses you: Moses, [the very one] in whom you have placed your hope [for salvation].
-46For if you believed and relied on [the Scriptures written by] Moses, you would believe Me, for he wrote about Me [personally].
+39You search the Scriptures because you think that in them you have eternal life; it is these that testify about Me; 40and you are unwilling to come to Me so that you may have life.
+41I do not receive glory from men; 42but I know you, that you do not have the love of God in yourselves.
+43I have come in My Father’s name, and you do not receive Me; if another comes in his own name, you will receive him.
+44How can you believe, when you receive glory from one another and you do not seek the glory that is from the one and only God?
+45Do not think that I will accuse you before the Father; the one who accuses you is Moses, in whom you have set your hope.
+46For if you believed Moses, you would believe Me, for he wrote about Me.
 47But if you do not believe his writings, how will you believe My words?”